 If you’re planning a vacation to Arches National Park in 2022, stop what you’re doing and read this.
 Beginning April 3, 2022 and continuing through Oct.
-3, 2022, Arches National Park will require all visitors to have a timed-entry pass.
+3, 2022, Arches National Park will require visitors that want to enter the park during peak hours to have a timed-entry pass.
 This pass is in addition to the park entrance fee everyone pays when they drive through the entrance of the park.
 Without your timed-entry pass, you will not be able to get into the park.

 Why a timed-entry pass?
 Arches National Park is one of the most popular parks in the country, and because of that, visitors in the past several years have experienced unprecedented traffic, full parking lots and congested trails.
 With that came a level of frustration that many hoped to leave at home when they set out for the national park.
 For instance, during 2009 to 2019, visitation to Arches grew over 66%, from 996,312 to 1,659,702.